‘Star Wars: The Last Jedi’ News: Casino Planet Named, Kylo Ren And Luke Skywalker Both Disillusioned? [Rumors]

 The returning classic planets will be Endor, Tatooine, and Mustafar.

 It’s being speculated that since Tatooine is the home planet to Luke, it would make sense for him to return to the planet.
-Not only that, there could be things left behind by “Old Ben” since that’s where he remained in his golden years.
+Not only that, but there could also be things left behind by “Old Ben” since that’s where he remained in his golden years.

-Will Luke follow a hermit-like lifestyle like Obi-Wan or will he contribute more to the planet now that Jabba The Hutt is no longer in the picture and crime is possibly in chaos?
+Will Luke follow a hermit-like lifestyle like Obi-Wan, or will he contribute more to the planet now that Jabba the Hutt is no longer in the picture and crime is possibly in chaos?
 Star Wars News Net theorized Luke Skywalker would use the venue to train a new generation of Jedi.

-Endor, the planet, or moon rather, most known for its Ewoks and the final battle against the Empire, is thought to be a focal point of Kylo Ren who may be seeking his roots behind his grandfather.
-He may be more obsessed with finding his roots than making his Force-using technique a secondary goal.
-In The Force Awakens he seems to be pretty dead set on finishing what his grandfather started and not only that, it’s even thought that he’ll be looking for artifacts related to the Sith.
+Endor, which is most known for its Ewoks and the final battle against the Empire, is thought to be a focal point of Kylo Ren, who might be seeking his roots behind his grandfather.
+He might be more obsessed with finding his roots than making his Force-using technique a secondary goal.
+In The Force Awakens, he seems to be pretty dead set on finishing what his grandfather started.
+Not only that, it’s also thought that he’ll be looking for artifacts related to the Sith.

 “He’s seeking kinship with the role model he’s trying to emulate, and as such, he’s looking for artifacts related to his grandfather and to the Sith in general.”